 December 2, 2017

-With the growing need for factory automation, the demand for robots in the factory is rapidly expanding.
-However, robots require safety measures and teaching operations to be properly implemented in a facility before they can be considered safe to use.
-This issue has been a key barrier in the adoption of robots by industrial consumers.
+With the growing need for factory automation, the demand for robots in factories is rapidly growing.
+However, in order for robots to be used safely, proper safety measures and teaching operations must be in place in the facility.
+This issue has become a key barrier to adopt robots for users.

-In dealing with this problem, many industrial robot manufacturers focus on proposals that emphasize “ease-of-use” through robotics.
-This includes collaborative robots that do not require safety fences and improved teaching efficiency so that customers can easily integrate robots into their existing systems.
+In response to this problem, many industrial robot manufacturers focus on proposals that emphasize “ease-of-use” through robotics.
+These proposals include collaborative robots, which do not require safety fences and more efficient teaching, so that customers can easily introduce robots into their existing systems.

-Yaskawa Electric exhibited a reference product in which a self-propelled robot called “Mortmann HC10” was mounted on an unmanned transportation vehicle.
+Yaskawa Electric exhibited a reference product of self-propelled robot called “Mortmann HC10” mounted on an automated guided vehicle.

-Nachi-Fujikoshi exhibited robots intended to provide flexibility in changes to production lines.
+Nachi-Fujikoshi showed off robots, which enables production lines change with its flexibility.
 The company exhibited the collaborative robots “CZ10” as a reference product.
-This robot offers a unique “direct teaching function”, appealing to demand for ease of use.
+This robot is equipped with an original “direct teaching function” and appeal to users for ease of use.

 Fanuc demonstrated “QSSP”, a green collaborative robot, as well as “CR-7iA/L” and ROBODRILL, automation packaging proposals for “QSSP”.
-The features in this robot are aimed at automating various processes related to small scale production.
+It is designed to automate various processes related to small-scale production.